 What I Should Know

 All investments involve risk, including loss of principal and there is no guarantee that investment objectives will be met.
 Investments may be made in small- and mid-cap companies, which involve a higher degree of risk and volatility than investments in large-cap companies.
 While most investments are in U.S. companies, investments may also be made in ADRs and other securities of non-U.S. companies in developed and emerging markets which involve risks in addition to those ordinarily associated with investing in domestic securities, including the potentially negative effects of currency fluctuation, political and economic developments, foreign taxation and differences in auditing and other financial standards.
 These risks are magnified in emerging markets.
+The managers’ environmental social and governance (ESG) investment strategies may limit the types and number of investment opportunities available and, as a result, may underperform strategies that are not subject to such criteria.
 The managers may sometimes hold significant portions of portfolio assets in cash equivalents while waiting for buying opportunities.

 IMPORTANT INFORMATION: Past performance is no guarantee of future results.
 Management and performance of individual accounts may vary for reasons that include the existence of different implementation practices and model requirements in different investment programs.